A new framework for defining and understanding Veteran and Veteran Family engagement with Canada’s mental health system

 The framework includes the following sections:

-- Evidence-based principles and practices for creating meaningful engagement, including strategies to support organizations engaging with Veterans and Families
+• Evidence-based principles and practices for creating meaningful engagement

-- Benefits and outcomes of engagement
+• Benefits and outcomes resulting from engagement

 Takeaways